 - A planned schedule or rotation of ownership, or clear dedication of the family quilt to one single family or family member.
 Once this beautiful project is finished, who knows how many relatives will try to get their hands on it!

-Whether creating your own or displaying one loving made by your ancestors, a family quilt is a celebration of your family story.
+Whether creating your own or displaying one lovingly made by your ancestors, a family quilt is a celebration of your family story.

-Give your parent or grandparent the gift of a lifetime by capturing their life story for the family to know!
+Give your parent or grandparent the gift of a lifetime by capturing their life story in a Legacy Video!

-Here at Family Tree Video we produce Legacy Videos, modern-day memoirs that weave a filmed interview together with family photos, documents, maps and other memorabilia.
+Here at Family Tree Video we produce Legacy Videos, modern-day memoirs that weave a filmed interview with a parent or grandparent together with family photos, documents, maps and other memorabilia.
 The result is a beautiful “Moving Portrait” capturing your loved one as they recount their life story, family history and memories – a gift your family will treasure for generations to come.

 Legacy Video Production